Class 5 Complements

 Handwork: Crochet

-Fourth and fifth graders will be welcomed into the world of crochet where they will learn to do a variety of projects from coasters and a treasure pouch to net bags, wind spinners and hacky sacks.
+Fifth graders will be welcomed into the world of crochet where they will learn to do a variety of projects from coasters and a treasure pouch to net bags, wind spinners and hacky sacks.
+Students learning to crochet also will strengthen their handwriting skills as they build up hand dominance.

 Extra Lesson